vexedvoyager/weather4/IMPROVEMENTS.md

 **Priority:** medium - a real quality-of-life improvement to the daily summary once enough real settlements are happening to make it useful.

 ---

+### 8. Show which side (YES/NO) was bought in the settled-trades summary line

+**Why:** the daily summary's settled section shows the outcome and win/loss, but not which side was actually bought - reconstructing that requires inferring it from the win/loss logic by hand.
+Found while reviewing a batch of 10 settled trades where every one turned out to be a NO position, but nothing in the summary said so directly - it looked at first glance like it could have been a meaningful YES-vs-NO pattern when it was really just "the bot only bought NO this whole batch."

+**Proposed fix:** add the side to each settled-trade line in `src/daily_summary.py`, e.g. "Chicago: bought NO on high 87-88°F, settled yes → LOSS (-4.50 USD)" - matching the format already used for newly-opened positions, which does show the side.

+**Priority:** low, easy - a readability fix, not a logic change.

+---

+### 9. Show more decimal precision for probabilities near 0% or 100%

+**Why:** the daily summary displays model confidence as a whole percent (`{prob*100:.0f}%`), so a real computed value like 0.3% displays as "0%" and 99.7% displays as "100%" - visually indistinguishable from an actual broken/degenerate calculation.
+Found when a Los Angeles trade showed "0% chance" and another showed "100% chance" in the same batch, prompting a real question about whether the model was behaving correctly (it likely was - see item #10 for the more important concern this raised).

+**Proposed fix:** for probabilities below ~2% or above ~98%, show one or two decimal places instead of rounding to a whole percent, so a genuine tail estimate ("0.3%") is visually distinct from something that looks suspiciously like a bug.

+**Priority:** low, easy - display-only change in `src/daily_summary.py`.

+---

+### 10. Consider capping model confidence at extreme tails (e.g. 2%-98%)

+**Why:** genuinely near-0%/near-100% confidence readings come from the probability model extrapolating BEYOND the forecast's actual published range (P10-P90) using an assumed normal-tail shape.
+Real temperature distributions can have fatter tails than that assumption captures, meaning the model could be systematically overconfident in exactly these extreme cases - the same "confident and wrong" failure pattern described in the source material's own post-mortem, and the same shape of concern raised earlier about the very first batch of trades (item #8 in the resolved log, the above/below inversion bug, was a different issue, but this is the same FAMILY of concern: extreme confidence deserves extra scrutiny, not automatic trust).

+**Proposed fix:** apply a sanity cap in `src/probability.py` or at the point model_prob is computed - e.g. clip to [0.02, 0.98] - so the bot never treats an outcome as functionally certain, regardless of what the tail extrapolation computes.
+This is a common practical safeguard in real quantitative trading, independent of whether the underlying math is "correct."

+**Priority:** medium - doesn't block anything today, but directly affects position sizing/risk on exactly the trades most likely to be wrong in a costly way.
+Worth doing before ever considering live mode.
 ## Decisions (things considered and deliberately not done)

 **Dropped the backtest feature entirely (in v2.0).** After finding that